prodigeni/perl/README.md

     I learned perl from the ground up for a small presentation in school.

-    This folder contains everything I researched while learning perl, and the documentation has my sources.
+    This folder contains everything I researched while learning perl.
+    My sources are in the documentation

 /modules -